Botelho Legal Blog

 Basics of US Citizenship

-Citizenship A green card provides the right to work in the United States and a path to citizenship, but there are additional steps that must be taken to become a full fledged citizen.
-Some immigrants choose to continuously renew their green cards, rather than...
+Basics of US Citizenship A green card provides the right to work in the United States and a path to citizenship, but there are additional steps that must be taken to become a full fledged citizen.
+Some immigrants choose to continuously renew their green cards,...

 Reporting Requirments for Corporate Transparency Act (CTA) and Process to Report.